JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 |--------|--------------|----------------------------|
 |`target`|voice or label|The voice or label to target|

-Immediately stops playback of a Vinyl instance and marks it as destroyed.
+Immediately stops playback of a voice and marks it as destroyed.

-If a label is specified, each currently playing instance assigned to that label will be immediately stopped.
-The label itself has no "stopped" state and any new instances will be played as normal.
+If a label is specified, each currently playing voice assigned to that label will be immediately stopped.
+The label itself has no "stopped" state and any new voices will be played as normal.

 #### **Example**